 Students are expected to dress appropriately at all times.
-Any fashion (dress, accessory or hairstyle) that disrupts the educational process or presents a safety risk will not be permitted.
+Any fashion (dress, accessory, or hairstyle) that disrupts the educational process or presents a safety risk will not be permitted.

-Student Dress Standards
+Student Dress Standards General Guidelines

-General Guidelines

-- Clothing must be safe, neat, in good repair, in good taste and worn appropriately. - Clothing intended for outside wear, including jackets and hats, should be removed upon entering the building. - Clothing and jewelry (or skin) bearing patches, drawings or sayings (stated or implied) which refer to drugs, violence, weaponry, alcohol, tobacco, sex, obscenities, symbols of death, gangs, or cults or reflect discrimination, prejudice, bigotry, hatred are not permitted. - Chain wallets are not permitted.
+- Clothing must be safe, neat, in good repair, in good taste and worn appropriately. - Clothing intended for outside wear, including jackets and hats, should be removed upon entering the building. - Clothing and jewelry (or skin) bearing patches, drawings, or sayings (stated or implied) which refer to drugs, violence, weaponry, alcohol, tobacco, sex, obscenities, symbols of death, gangs, or cults or reflect discrimination, prejudice, bigotry, hatred are not permitted. - No body or facial piercing(s) are permitted by males or females. - Chain wallets are not permitted.
 Chain belts and large metallic chains worn as jewelry are not allowed. - Any student wearing clothing and/or accessories so extreme that it disrupts the orderly process of the school will be required to change his/her attire. - Headphones and earbuds are not permitted unless authorized by staff.

-Hair
+Hair:

 - Hair for students shall be neat and clean and shall not be worn covering the eyes.
-Any class policy with regard to hair safety will take precedent over any other policy. - Male facial hair should be neatly trimmed at all times. - Unnatural colored hair is not permissible. - Sweatbands, scarves, hoods, bandannas, and other materials covering the hair are not permitted.
+Any class policy with regard to hair safety will take precedent over any other policy. - Male facial hair should be neatly trimmed at all times. - Unnatural colored hair is not permissible. - Sweatbands, scarves, hoods, bandanas, and other materials covering the hair are not permitted.